BogdanovTimm/NotesOblivion/💻 IT/Vim/Replacing.md

 #                Vim's RegExp

+You don't need it if you add `\v` at the start of the search query

 Vim's RegExp is slight different from a standard one.
 For example, you need to use `\(\)` instead of `()` to create a group of characters.
 Also, to usu logical OR, you need to use `\|` instead of standard `|`.